X-n3t/Lepus/README.md

 ### Dictionary Mode

 A file can be given as an input to the `-w (--wordlist)` switch for performing a dictionary discovery.
 Forward DNS lookup is performed during this time for identifying subdomains.

-~~Permutations Mode~~ [Currently Broken]

-~~Permutations mode is enabled with the `--permutate` switch.
-A file can be given as an input to the `-pw (--permutation-wordlist)` switch for performing the permutations (default list is lists/words.txt).
-During this time, a number of permutations are applied on the already discovered subdomains.~~

 ### Reverse Mode